fruitcake/php-cors/README.md

 The _allowedMethods_ and _allowedHeaders_ options are case-insensitive.

 You don't need to provide both _allowedOrigins_ and _allowedOriginsPatterns_.
 If one of the strings passed matches, it is considered a valid origin.
+A wildcard in allowedOrigins will be converted to a pattern.

 If `['*']` is provided to _allowedMethods_, _allowedOrigins_ or _allowedHeaders_ all methods / origins / headers are allowed.

+> Note: Allowing a single static origin will improve cacheability.

 ### Example: using the library